davewsmith/app-engine-starter/README.md

     vagrant up

-Then `vagrant ssh` into the VM to develop, test, and deploy.

 On my Linux laptop, with an SSD and over a mediocre network connection, it takes about 7 minutes to build the VM.

 ## Developing

+`vagrant ssh` into the VM and `cd /vagrant` to develop, test, and deploy. `/vagrant` in the guest is shared with the project directory on host, so you can edit app files outside of the VM.

 `make dev` will kick off `dev_appserver`.
 In the host OS, the application will be available on `http://localhost:8080/`, and the admin server will be available on `http://localhost:8000/`.